 If after moving through these questions, you are still struggling to let go of some of your unhelpful values, then you might want to do some “pain” work.
-This involves associating pain to your current/unhelpful values in order to diminish their hold over your life.
-You might for instance want to ask yourself:
+This involves associating pain with your current/unhelpful values in order to diminish their hold over your life.
+You might, for instance, want to ask yourself:

 What is it costing me to hold onto my current values?